Sainte-Hénédine: Government

+Infrastructure

 Buildings

 The smallest buildings in the parish are residential homes and are two stories tall.
 Large structures are usually barns and silos on dairy farms.
 The largest and tallest building in town is the Sainte-Hénédine Church (Église Sainte-Hénédine).
 This is second church built (first in the 1800s), it was blessed in 1912 and consecrated in 1992.

-Transportation

 Roads

 There are a few key roads within the parish: